PhysCloud Cloud Storage

 There are desktop programs available for Windows, Mac and Linux.
 These Windows and Mac links are installers appropriate to those systems.
 The Linux link takes you to a page where you may select from several different Linux distributions, with detailed instructions for various versions and package managers.

-The Android app is available to Physics users in a zip archive locally via this link.
+The Android app (version 2.8, as of August 2018) is available to Physics users in a zip archive locally via this link.
 You need to be able to "sideload" apps as "apk" files onto your device.
 Please consult your provider's or device manufacturer's instructions about this.
 There is also a commercial OwnCloud app available via for a small fee from your favorite app store.

 The Android app also has options allowing passcode protection and instant media file uploading.
 See the "Settings" option via the "hamburger" menu.